Table of Contents

 convert <- pre_process_twostage(GWASfile, GWASLDfile, snplist)

-betay <- as.matrix(convert$beta)
+betay <- as.vector(convert$beta)

 se_betay <- as.matrix(convert$se)